Zeenobit/moonshine_tag/README.md

 - Tags are cheap to create, cheap to copy, cheap to compare and "unique enough".
 It's *just* a `u64`.
 - Serialization support for both tags and tag filters
 - Ability to define complex tag filter expressions
+- Reverse lookup of tag names without any manual regitration
 - Simple implementation with no boilerplate and no procedural macros 🧘

 ## Usage